 Schedule time for yourself today!

 Breath connected to movement- it’s as simple (and challenging) as that!
 In my vinyasa flow class, we will blend creative sequencing and conscious alignment with breath awareness and meditation.
 By keeping a steady pace, we will move energy through the body so you will feel invigorated, rejuvenated, and balanced at the end of your practice.
 This vinyasa flow is accessible for any level, any body, and any practitioner looking for more out of their practice.
 I hope to see you on your mat!

 Ashley Haan, Guide

 My flow class is based in the vinyasa and power yoga traditions.
 Vinyasa simply refers to the linking of breath and movement throughout a class; one movement, one breath.
 A typical flow class follows a bell pattern of warming up, a climax of powerful yoga poses and then winding down with some traditional yin yoga poses.
 You'll experience a full range of poses and motions in the class and work out most muscles in your body.
 Power yoga is based on yoga poses that start at the center of the body, the core, and work outwards.
 I use some core (stomach, sides and back) strengthening poses to help you find balance, creativity and playfulness in all of your yoga poses.
 This class is for beginners, intermediates and experts.

-Will Harris, Instructor
+Will Harris, Guide

 A workout that is rapidly gaining recognition around the world is barre fitness.
 High Barre’s barre fitness is a low impact class that helps tone all muscle groups, improves balance and posture, and increases flexibility.
 This ballet-inspired class is perfect for beginners who want to be more active but also proves challenging for any level.
 Some equipment used includes light weights, the ballet barre to aid with balance, resistance bands and a yoga mat for core work and stretching.